 The reason is simple: The valley of butterflies is the only place where you can admire thousands of butterflies in their natural habitat from June until September.

 The valley of butterflies is a resting place for the butterflies of the rare species Panaxia Quadripunctaria (or Jersey Tiger).
 The environment in this valley has the perfect conditions for the butterflies’ reproduction, thanks to the lush greenery and flowing waters.
-And by flowing waters, we mean many all kinds of ponds, streams and small waterfalls, surrounded by plain trees.
+And by flowing waters, we mean many all kinds of ponds, streams and small waterfalls, surrounded by plane trees.
 Magical or what?

 But there’s an important thing you should have in mind when visiting the Valley of butterflies.
 The butterflies finding shelter there, are on the last stage of their lives, meaning they cannot eat anymore.
 That’s why they rest all day, saving their energy.
 Any disturbance, such as loud noises, will cause them to fly away, consuming their precious energy and eventually die.